PadhySimhachalam/NamasteKart-Order-Validation-System/README.md

 -------------------------------------------

 An automated data validation and file processing project built to ensure daily retail orders are accurate, clean, and business-ready.
-This project focuses on validating transactions for NamasteKart (operating in Bangalore and Mumbai) using Python ETL logic with robust error handling and file segregation.
+This project focuses on validating transactions for NamasteKart (operating in Bangalore and Mumbai) using Python with robust error handling and file segregation.

 Tech Stack
 -----------------